|Elliott Sound Products||Loudspeaker Cabinet Design|

 It's a fairly easy matter to run a simulator to see the effects of any time misalignment, but they operate in the electrical domain.
 For example, you can use an 'ideal' transmission line, which lets you set the characteristic impedance and delay time to anything you like.
 The results of an electrical simulation are always extremely pessimistic, because the electrical domain (and the simulator) are close to exact, and completely fail to account for the same signals mixing in the air, rather than electrically.
 The differences are so significant that you'll nearly always get an answer that's not only pessimistic, but often quite wrong.
 Simulator packages are designed for circuit simulation, and the results do not apply to the acoustic response, other than by accident.
 That's not to say that such experiments are useless, but you need to be aware of the differences between electrical and acoustical summing.

 Ideally, your speaker will be a point source, so that all frequencies emanate from the same place in space.
 Tannoy has (for a long time) made speakers that are as close to a real point source as you're likely to find.
 Their coaxial speakers have a horn-loaded tweeter that's concentric with the woofer/ mid-bass, and it uses the main cone as part of the horn.
+Tannoy is not alone - there are several other makers of dual-concentric drivers.
 While this can work well, it's not recommended if the 'main' driver has significant excursion, as that will change the horn parameters.
 There are also other concentric drivers that use a sectoral horn mounted to the centre polepiece of the main driver, so cone excursions will have little effect.
 Celestion makes a coaxial driver that uses only one magnet, but has separate voicecoils for the HF and LF sections.
 While they claim that they are phase coherent, this may or may not be the case in reality.
 Seas has a similar driver (L12RE/XFC), but I don't have any details other than what's shown on the website.

 One of the issues with wide range drivers is that the cone area is large compared to wavelength at high frequencies, so they often have a very small 'sweet spot', and might not sound so good off axis.
 They also tend to be rather expensive, and like many of the different arrangements mentioned here, they aren't something I've worked with.
 My primary work in audio is on the electronics rather than speakers, and there are so many different speakers on the market that it would be impossible (and impossibly expensive) to test even a small percentage of them.